jahnvik16/Text-Summarizer-App/README_Text_Summarizer_App.md

 An **abstractive text summarization app** built using a **Transformer model (facebook/bart-large-cnn)**.
 This project automatically generates concise summaries from long articles using state-of-the-art NLP techniques.
-It includes a notebook for model exploration and a Streamlit-based front-end for deployment.
+It includes a notebook for model exploration.

 ---